America Chavez: Critical response

-Nivea Serrao of Entertainment Weekly referred to America Chavez as a "fan favorite" character.
+Nivea Serrao of Entertainment Weekly referred to America Chavez as a "fan favorite" character following her appearance in Young Avengers, noting that the character subsequently headlined a "long-awaited" solo series.
 Dana Forsythe of Paste described Chavez as a "popular hero," noting that despite being a relatively new character introduced in 2011, she has quickly gained significant admiration within the Marvel Comics universe.
 Deirdre Kaye of Scary Mommy called Chavez a "role model" and a "truly heroic" female character.
-Kelly Knox of IGN characterized Chavez as "headstrong, tough, and fiercely independent," highlighting her as a "team player and natural leader."
-They praised Chavez for being a formidable and reliable ally, noting her ability to handle any challenge with power and grace.
+Kelly Knox of IGN characterized Chavez as a "no-nonsense heavy-hitter," portraying her as headstrong, tough, and fiercely independent, while also characterizing her as a "team player and natural leader."
 Alyssa Mora of IGN also named her one of their "favorite Latinx heroes."
 George Marston of Newsarama described Chavez as a "fan-favorite" member of both the Young Avengers and the West Coast Avengers teams.
 Nick Cimarusti of Sideshow named Chavez one of the "most influential Latinx figures in Marvel Comics" and called her one of the "familiar favorites."

-Abraham Riesman of Vulture highlighted the long-overdue demand for a series starring Chavez, praising her as a unique, queer Latina superhero with dimension-punching abilities, who has garnered a devoted following since her introduction in 2011 and subsequent roles in the Young Avengers.
-Cimarusti said that Marvel Comics only recently wised up and gave her her own, the simply titled America."
+Abraham Riesman of Vulture noted long-standing demand for a series centered on Chavez, describing her as a "one of a kind" queer Latina superhero who has developed a devoted following since her introduction in 2011 and her subsequent appearances with the Young Avengers.
+Riesman added that Marvel Comics only recently "wised up" by giving the character her own comic book series.
 Graeme Virtue of The Guardian praised Chavez as a "welcome departure from outdated superhero archetypes," noting that Marvel has now fully recognized her potential as a standout, standalone hero.
 Kyle Pinion of Comics Beat described America Chavez as "very popular," highlighting that she "garnered a huge fanbase" following her appearance in the Young Avengers series by Kieron Gillen, Jamie McKelvie, and Matt Wilson.

 Brian Gallagher of MovieWeb said that Chavez is one of Marvel's "newest and beloved characters," noting the significant fan excitement she has generated in recent years.
 Shaun Corley of Screen Rant called Chavez a "formidable hero," highlighting her status as a fan favorite since her debut.
 He noted her success across various team books, a solo title, and her transition to the MCU as impressive for a relatively new character.
 K.W.
 Colyard of Bustle referred to Chavez as a "cult-favorite character."
-Reid Carter of Popverse noted that Chavez is a favorite among cosplayers and fan artists, thanks to her stylish patriotic jackets and her status as one of the most powerful characters in the Marvel universe.
+Reid Carter of Popverse noted that Chavez is a favorite among cosplayers and fan artists, owing to her "fashionable assortment of patriotic jackets" and her status as one of the most powerful characters in the Marvel universe.
 Isabelia Herrera of The New York Times included Chavez in their list of "5 Latinx Superheroes to Inspire Your New York Comic Con Look" list, highlighting that the character, introduced in 2011, gained significant popularity with her first solo series written by queer Boricua novelist Gabby Rivera in 2017.